darcyforster/academic-pages/_pages/about.md

 Education:
 ======
 * **PhD, University of Sydney, 2025 (expected)**\
-This thesis aims to demonstrate both the *implicit* hermeneutic and *explicit* philosophico-historical significance of intellectual intuition for Schelling scholarship.
-Firstly, I attempt to demonstrate how appreciating Schelling's philosophy itself as a unified whole rather than a collection of fragmented systems involves an act of intellectual intuition.
-Secondly, and assuming a textual consistency across his corpus, I intend to trace the evolution of intellectual intuition throughout Schelling's corpus in an attempt to demonsrtate its explicit philosophical significance.
+This thesis aims to determine the significance of intellectual intuition by charting its evolution throughout Schelling's corpus.\
   **Thesis Title:** "Schelling's Intellectual Intuition: A Historical Study"\
   **Supervisor:** A/Prof. Dalia Nassar